-When selling your New Jersey, Brooklyn, Queens, Long Island home, don’t rush into signing with an agent until you run some numbers and learn about all of your options.
+When selling your North Carolina & New Jersey home, don’t rush into signing with an agent until you run some numbers and learn about all of your options.
 There are many costs of listing with an agent, sometimes a direct sell is a more lucrative choice.
 Educate yourself on all scenarios before you sign a listing agreement that binds you to an agent!

 Here are just a few of the costs you might encounter when listing with an agent:

 Commissions – 6%+ of the final sale price

 Commission fees are usually paid in full by the seller.
 The percentage can vary but is typically around 6%.
 In addition to commissions, agents will often have administrative, agent and notary fees.

 Inspections – At least a few hundred dollars

 Typically a buyer will pay for the inspection as part of the closing costs, however, as a negotiation tactic, more sellers are picking up this cost themselves.
 After the inspection is done, repairs that must be made are negotiated between the buyer and the seller.

 Appraisals – A few hundred dollars